Football pools: Winning

 The largest prizes would be awarded when only one line was entered scoring the maximum number of points; typically this would occur when only eight or nine matches ended in score draws, so only one player would have the line scoring the maximum.
+The odds for selecting 8 draws from 55 matches (if there are only 8 draws) for an all correct line is 1,217,566 to 1 against.
 These biggest jackpot prizes could be several hundred thousand pounds, sometimes more than a million.
-Prizes depended on the number of players and the cost per line, which varied between pools companies and increased over the years; one winner, Viv Nicholson, gained notoriety by declaring she was going to "spend, spend, spend" after winning £152,319 in 1961.
+Prizes depended on the number of players and the cost per line, which varied between pools companies and increased over the years.
+One large winner, Viv Nicholson, gained notoriety by declaring she was going to "spend, spend, spend" after winning £152,319 in 1961.
 The story of her subsequent extravagance and eventual bankruptcy was eventually made into a musical named after her assertion.

 At the other extreme, payouts of less than a pound were quite common, as lower dividends when many entries won.
 Most players could expect to receive at least one low payout if they played for long enough.
+The odds of winning were around 80 to 1.

 In its current form, the Classic Pools game has a top prize of £3 million, separate to the pool prize that is given to the highest point scorer(s).
 In order to secure this £3 million prize, or a share of it, the punter must successfully guess the nine score draws (draws of 1–1 or higher) when these are the only score draws on the coupon.